PoisotLab/ms_network_prediction/manuscript.md

 properties (e.g. connectance)?
 If so, which regions or species groups need special conservation efforts?
 These overarching questions are yet to be answered [but see @Albouy2013ProCli; @Kortsch2015CliCha; @Hattab2016ForFin].
-We believe that this roadmap towards forecasting ecological networks provide useful guidelines to ultimately be able to predict more accurately how climate change will affect the different dimensions of biodiversity and ecosystem functioning.
+We believe that the path toward forecasting ecological networks provides useful guidelines to ultimately better predict how climate change will affect the different dimensions of biodiversity and ecosystem functioning.

 ### How do we turn a predictive model into a forecasting model?